 We’re all really happy to come back after 2 weeks off playing with toys and games!
 The nights are dark but the fun continues to flow through school.
 New topics begin in the classes and we normally have 1/2 team challenge days.
 New after school clubs also start with: yoga, netball, art and cooking some of the ones we’ve done in the past.

+An action packed month!
+Year 5/6 attend their residential which is usually East Barnby or Bewerly Park.
+As a school we keep working but take every opportunity to venture outdoors and learn creatively.
 A sad yet joyous occasion is the Year 6 leaver’s service at St. Helen’s church.
-We say goodby to the year 6’s and celebrate their achievements over the years at Escrick.
+We say goodbye to the year 6’s and celebrate their achievements over the years at Escrick.

 Mr Deakin is usually busy running our sports day and talking loudly on the microphone.